When VCAT makes a final decision in a case, we give you an order on the day or we send it to you several weeks after the hearing .

 For more information about how the Magistrates' Court enforces orders and court locations, visit the Magistrates' Court of Victoria's website

 Where the amount to be paid is over $100,000, you can enforce the monetary order in either the County Court or the Supreme Court.

 Enforcing a non-monetary order

-- a certificate from VCAT stating that the order is appropriate for filing in the Supreme Court
+• A certificate from VCAT stating that it is appropriate for filing in the court; and

 For more details about how to enforce a non-monetary order, please contact us.